 “This means there will, in theory, be far less work (and cost) involved in trying to establish and build on the brand of the business.
 It will already be known and trusted by the market and therefore should produce a steady stream of brand-loyal customers.”

-Landon—who has been with Dwyer Group for 13 years—says franchising brings a sense of independence.
+Landon—who has been with Neighborly for 13 years—says franchising brings a sense of independence.
 From work schedules to hiring, owners have the freedom to infuse their “personalities and giftings” into their franchise.

 “We don’t want to micromanage,” Landon says.
-Dwyer Group provides the 26 crucial pieces necessary to operate and expand a “strong profitable business.”
+Neighborly provides the 26 crucial pieces necessary to operate and expand a “strong profitable business.”

-All Dwyer Group does is help owners attract and retain customers so they can build successful businesses, he says.
+All Neighborly does is help owners attract and retain customers so they can build successful businesses, he says.
 “We have a heart for the business owner,” Landon says.